SAP-samples/btp-services-intelligent-routing/README.md

 ## Contributing

+Do you have ideas how to improve this scenario?
+Do you wanna correct descriptions/artifacts of this repository?
+Don't hesitate to open a PR and we'll have a look at it.

 ## License
 Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.